MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/110_pre_flight_checks.md

 Make sure you tram your spindle appropriately to your work table.

-If you are using a fixture of some kind, tram your spindle with reference to that instead.
+If you are using a fixture, tram your spindle to that instead.

 ---